 Academic Suspension: When a student is suspended, whether the student serves the suspension or is readmitted upon appeal, the student is not eligible to receive financial aid for the duration of the suspension.
 To regain eligibility, the student must attain the minimum cumulative GPA required for the number of credit hours attempted, or make a 2.0 GPA for the term.

 Change in Program: A student may change his/her program of study; however, this may cause the student to exceed the maximum time frame for financial aid.
 All hours attempted at Southern Union and all transfer hours accepted in all programs are counted in the maximum time frame allowed for the student’s current program of study.

-Regaining Eligibility: In order to regain eligibility, a student must attend Southern Union at his/her own expense until the standards outlined in this policy are met.
+Regaining Eligibility: To regain eligibility, a student must attend Southern Union at his/her own expense until the standards outlined in this policy are met.

 Appeal Process: A student who loses his/her financial aid because of a failure to meet these academic progress requirements may appeal if there are extenuating circumstances.
 The student must submit a completed Financial Aid Appeal Form and supporting documentation of the extenuating circumstances.
 The student will be allowed to appeal one time.
 All appeals will be reviewed by the Financial Aid Committee and the decision of the committee is final.
 Each student will be notified in writing as to the outcome of his/her appeal.
 An approved appeal is void after three (3) consecutive semesters of non-enrollment.

 Beginning with the 2012-2013 academic year, the Pell Grant duration of eligibility will be 600%, which is the equivalent of 12 full-time semesters.
 The Pell Lifetime Eligibility Used (LEU) limit of 600% will apply to all Pell recipients regardless of when they first began receiving Pell Grant funds.